 We believe our drug is unique in that it is designed to reduce heavy drinking in individuals with certain genotypes.
 We are pursuing a strategy that aims to integrate pretreatment screening with the companion diagnostic genetic test into the drug label, essentially combining the test and treatment into one integrated therapeutic offering that has combined intellectual property protections.
 This companion diagnostic testing approach may be a useful genetic screening tool to predict those most likely to respond to the drug and to have minimal side effects.
 Based on the clinical experience to date and publicly available databases, we believe the genetic prevalence of genotype positive people is about 33% of the population in the United States and that the prevalence in Scandinavia and in certain areas of Central and Eastern Europe may be greater than 50%.
-The FDA has agreed that the Phase 3 trials of AD04 can proceed only enrolling patients that are genotype positive, which greatly reduces, the cost, time and risk relative to a trial that also enrolled patients that are genotype negative for treatment with AD04.
-Our plan to conduct our first Phase 3 trial in geographic areas with expected higher prevalence of genotype positive patients should further reduce the cost, time and risk to achieve Phase 3 results.
-The FDA has indicated that any approval based on a trial only in genotype positive patients would result in labeling restricted to treating genotype positive patients.
+The FDA has agreed that the Phase 3 trials of AD04 can proceed only enrolling patients that are genotype positive, which greatly reduces the cost, time and risk relative to a trial that also enrolled patients that are genotype negative for treatment with AD04.
+We are conducting our current landmark ONWARD pivotal Phase 3 clinical trial in counties in Scandinavia and Central and Eastern Europe, including Finland, Sweden, Estonia, Latvia, Poland, Bulgaria, and Croatia.
+We expect to use the ONWARD trial as a pivotal Phase 3 trial to serve as a basis for approval in both the United States and Europe.